hollo88/submit_latex/README.md

     pdflatex main.texlatexmk
     pdflatex main.tex
     ```
-    Note 1: If you are using biber instead of bibtex, use the command "biber main".
-(You can also use latexmk.)
+    Note 1: If you are using `biber` instead of `bibtex`, compile your bibliography with `biber main` (or use `latexmk`, which handles this automatically).
+Make sure to use the same `biber` version consistently—mixing versions can cause subtle incompatibilities.
+For example, Overleaf may use a different `biber` version than your local machine.
+To avoid issues, generate all bibliography-related files on the same system whenever possible.

     Note 2: You can also download your Overleaf project, but you’ll need to download the `.aux` file (e.g., supplementary.aux) if you have cross-references or the `.bbl` file (e.g., main.bbl, with the -b and -B options) — Overleaf → “Logs and output files” → “Other logs and files” (at the bottom of the page).